RENCI-NRIG/na2-exec-nsi-scripts/README.md

+# The code is no longer being maintained.
+The repo is kept for historical reasons.

 ## na2-exec-nsi-scripts

 OpenNSA NSI scripts that can be used e.g. with [NA2 exec plugin](https://github.com/RENCI-NRIG/na2-exec-plugin).
 In general they turn execution of onsa client from OpenNSA into one-shot operation that returns error codes or exits with status 0.